 TL;DR. AI tool value is concentrated in the 5 to 15 percent of your people who actually extract it.
 Procurement-led tool selection optimizes for the median user, who is exactly where the leverage is not.
-The right move is the opposite of consolidation.
-Let your leveraged users pick.
-Fund what they already open.
-Standardize only after the market inside your walls has converged.
+Split the decision.
+Standardize the durable foundation, the API, the agent platform, the internal tooling you want to outlast this year’s model, on Anthropic, which is now the enterprise default.
+Then let the chat layer stratify: your leveraged users pick the chat tab they open, and you fund what they already use.
+Standardize the rest only after the market inside your walls has converged.
 This guide is the framework.

 You have an AI tool.
 Probably more than one.
 There is a renewal coming up.
 There is a vendor on your calendar.
 There is an internal champion arguing for the platform you don’t have.
 There is a peer at another company who told you, in a tone that implied you were behind, that they “standardized on” something.